ipeternella/pong/README.md

 ### Pong

 [Pong](https://en.wikipedia.org/wiki/Pong) is a classic tennis-based arcade game which was designed by Atari in 1972.
-This project was created for educational purposes and is a short and humble remake of the game using Rust and Amethyst as the game engine according to its [pong](https://book.amethyst.rs/book/stable/pong-tutorial/pong-tutorial-04) chapter.
+This project was created for educational purposes and is a short and humble remake of the game using Rust and Amethyst as the game engine and by following the pong chapter in [Amethyst's book](https://book.amethyst.rs/book/stable/intro).

 To sum up: a project to study `Rust` and some of its gaming capabilities ;)